With summer ending in Naples, now is a good time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last replaced yours?
-Take it out and hold it up to the light.
-If light isn’t visible, buy a new one.
+Not sure when you last checked yours?
+Take it out and tilt it toward the light.
+If you can’t see light through it, replace it.

 3. Clean the Inside